Publication date: Version 1.4 January 2023

 However, no data transmission over the internet or information stored on servers accessible through the internet can be guaranteed to be fully secure.
-Additionally, we are unable to ensure the security of personal information that is left with you or provided to you, for example, a paper-based report or email sent to you.
+Additionally, we cannot ensure the security of personal information left with you or provided to you, for example, a paper-based report or email sent to you.

 Why we collect your personal information